Astonishing Science. Spectacular museum.

 Located on the first floor of the the Science Museum.

 The Challenge of Materials gallery explores the science of materials, looking at how and why materials differ from one another and the ingenious ways we manipulate materials when manufacturing an end product.
-Five artists contributed works for the gallery that investigate the meaning of materials to our lives in all their guises, and three artists created temporary interventions to celebrate the launch of the gallery.
+Three artists contributed works for the gallery that investigate the meaning of materials to our lives in all their guises, and three artists created temporary interventions to celebrate the launch of the gallery.

 Located in the basement of the Science Museum.